grange85/ahfow-www/_posts/2019/2019-11-07-on-fire-30-new-galaxie-500-tribute-cd-and-book-from-ahfow.md

 <figure class="caption aligncenter"><img src="https://media.fullofwishes.co.uk/00-misc/ahfow-30/on-fire-30-cd-cover.jpg" alt="On Fire 30 CD sleeve (design: John Conley)" /><figcaption class="caption-text">On Fire | 30 CD sleeve (design: John Conley)</figcaption></figure>

 It turns out 1989 was an amazing year for music.
-It was for me anyway my life was changed in so many ways that year - On Fire was one of those ways.
+It was for me anyway my life was changed in so many ways that year.
+Galaxie 500's On Fire was one of those ways.
 It entered my life on one side of a C90 cassette and hasn't left my life since.
 In spring of 2019 I had an idea that something needed to be done to celebrate 30 years of that life-changing occurrence.

 <div class="col-md-6 pull-right">
 <figure class="caption aligncenter"><img src="https://media.fullofwishes.co.uk/00-misc/ahfow-30/on-fire-30-book-open.jpg" alt="On Fire | 30 - limited edition art book" /><figcaption class="caption-text">On Fire | 30 - limited edition art book</figcaption></figure>